nekogravitycat/arp-notify/README.md

-# ARP Scanner Go Tool
+# ARP Notify

-This is a simple Go-based ARP scanner to detect devices on your local network.
+A small Go tool that monitors devices on your local Wi-Fi/LAN by scanning for their MAC addresses using `arp-scan`.
+When a target device is detected, it sends a notification via LINE Bot.

 ## Requirements